 THE ROD RICKARDS FELLOWSHIPS The Rod Rickards Fellowships are in honour of Professor Rod Rickards (1934-2007), one of the most important contributors to Australian science through his outstanding achievements in the chemistry of compounds of medical, biological, agricultural and veterinary importance.
 Professor Rickards served on the Academy's Europe Committee as a member between 1994 and 2002, and as Chair in 2003-2006.
-Two Fellowships are awarded each year to outstanding scientists undertaking research in Europe in the areas of chemistry or biology.
-In 2015, three researchers were fortunate to be awarded a Fellowship.
-2015 Dr Brooke Coombes School of Medical Science The University of Queensland The recipient of the Rod Rickards Fellowship for 2015 is Dr Brooke Coombes from The University of Queensland.
-Dr Coombes will undertake research on quantifying tendon elasticity using shear wave dispersion analysis in healthy and diseased tendons at the University of Nantes where she will work with Associate Professor Antoine Nordez for 19 days during November and December.
+At least two Fellowships are awarded each year to outstanding scientists undertaking research in Europe in the areas of chemistry or biology.
+In 2015 and in 2016, three researchers were fortunate to be awarded Fellowships.
+2016 Dr Andrey Molotnikov Department of Materials Science and Engineering Monash University The recipient of the Rod Rickards Fellowship for 2016 is Dr Andrey Molotnikov from Monash University.
+Dr Molotnikov will undertake research on the computational modelling of the mechanical behaviour of additively manufactured metal/polymer hybrid lattices with Dr Justin Dirrenberger at Arts et Métiers ParisTech and Professor Samuel Forest at MINES ParisTech for a total of 17 days during September and October.
+2016